 Chip Chase of Whitegrass Ski Center wants to call out to all his skiers and say how great Moon Rocks is… “I’ve skied it and its great rolling terrain.
 This place has a monopoly on the outdoor world, in the sense that we have a real true winter here.
 And its just fantastic to think that there’s more acreage out there for outdoor rec and this is the time to get on the bandwagon and help out!”

-The Yellow Creek Preserve is 860 acres in Tucker County that adjoins the Canaan Valley National Wildlife Refuge and Little Canaan Wildlife Management Area.
+The Yellow Creek Natural Area is 860 acres in Tucker County that adjoins the Canaan Valley National Wildlife Refuge and Little Canaan Wildlife Management Area.
 The property is named after a tributary of the Blackwater River that flows through the property.
 The property also includes Moon Rocks, a rock formation that is a popular destination for hikers and mountain bikers.

 WVLT staff are happy to lead a guided tour.
 Give us a call at (304) 413-0945.